GenZodd/angular2OAuthRoutingShell/README.md

 We recommend [nvm](https://github.com/creationix/nvm) for managing multiple versions of node and npm.

-## Create a new project based on the QuickStart
+## Create a new project based on the QuickStart - Shell

 Clone this repo into new project folder (e.g., `my-proj`).
 ```bash